-If you’re like me, you’ve probably spent hours looking at pictures on Pinterest of custom garages.
+You’ve probably spent hours looking at pictures on Pinterest of custom garages.
 After the initial glow has worn off, you’re finally ready to think about money.

 A finished garage won’t increase the value of your home’s appraisal.
 However, it may add a “wow” effect to potential buyers and shorten the time that your house is on the market.

 I did a lot of research at the beginning of my garage transformation project, and there’s a lot to consider.

-What is a “finished garage” exactly?
+What is a Finished Garage?

 A finished garage should have the same basic characteristics as the other rooms in the house.